rhoar-shootout/rhoar-vertx/README.md

 > You COULD potentially deploy the full CI/CD pipeline on MiniShift if you have
 > a sufficiently powerful computer, but realize that this deployment usually
-> takes up enough resources for a server-grade system
+> takes up enough resources for a server-class system